 - Assistant Joe Jamison

-If you're considering being a part of the Princeton University Wrestling program they are the people you need to contact.
-You can choose to get in touch with them by way of email utilizing the link above or call the school to get additional information regarding the college and Wrestling program before deciding whether or not it's the best fit for you.
+For anybody who is considering being a part of the Princeton University Wrestling program they are the people you must speak to.
+You'll be able to choose to contact them by way of email utilizing the link above or call the school to get more specifics about the school and Wrestling program prior to deciding whether or not it's the best fit for you personally.

-NCSA gives student athletes the resources and info they need to enhance their chances of being recruited by a Wrestling program, whether it is at Princeton University or another school.
-Since 2000, NCSA has been connecting coaches and athletes which is a critical component of the recruiting process.
-This year alone you'll find 6473 Wrestling athletes using the NCSA scouting professionals, network and technology to get their highlights before 962 coaches at 563 colleges Wrestling programs all over the country.
+NCSA gives student athletes the resources and info they need to enhance their chances of being recruited by a Wrestling program, whether it's at Princeton University or another school.
+Since 2000, NCSA has been connecting athletes and coaches which is a critical component of the recruiting process.
+This year on it's own there are 10567 Wrestling high school athletes using the NCSA technology, network and scouting experts to get their highlights in front of 1115 coaches at 570 colleges Wrestling programs across the country.

-If you'd like to join the Princeton University Wrestling program you need to start building relationships and a highly-visible, professional quality recruiting profile.
-Beginning that process as early as possible is critical to your success.
-So create your free profile to become a verified NCSA Wrestling athlete and start connecting with coaches at the Princeton University Wrestling program today.
+In order to join the Princeton University Wrestling program you need to start building relationships and a highly-visible, professional quality recruiting profile.
+Starting that process early is crucial to your success.
+So create your free profile to become a confirmed NCSA Wrestling athlete and begin connecting with coaches at the Princeton University Wrestling program today.